syma-afsha/Robot_Manipulation_Lab/README.md

-# Robot_Manipulation_Lab
+### Robot_Manipulation_Lab
- This Lab is done in Robot Manipulation Lab.
+The Robot Manipulation Lab that took place during my master's second semester at Universitat de Girona is represented by these repositories.